 And the fourth factor is, of course, diastasis recti… plenty more on diastasis recti here.

-A bloated, painful and swollen abdomen CAN be a sign of something very serious like ovarian cancer – this is not to scare you, but simply to say that there’s no harm in getting checked out if you’re really concerned.
-Remember this is much less likely, and the above are much more likely causes.
+A bloated, painful and swollen abdomen CAN be a sign of something very serious like ovarian cancer – this is not intended to scare you, but simply to say that there’s no harm in getting checked out if you’re really concerned.
+The above are much more likely causes.